 1. Your site speed is too slow

-On average, sites take about 5 or 6 seconds.
-However, guess how long most users are going to stick around before they leave the page?
+On average, most web pages take about five or six seconds to load on mobile devices.
+Now, guess how long most users are going to stick around before they leave the page?

 That discrepancy means people aren’t getting what they need fast enough.

-An important thing to note is that Google looks at your engagement metrics, like people sticking around on your site versus “bouncing” right off, as a way to determine whether people are finding your site valuable.
-If your site appears to be valuable, it’ll help your rankings, and vice versa.
+An important thing to note is that Google looks at your engagement metrics, such as people sticking around on your site versus “bouncing” right off, as a way to determine whether users find your site valuable.
+If your site appears to be valuable, it will help your search engine rankings, and vice versa.

 Like Marcus explains, all businesses (regardless of industry, size, B2B, or B2C, etc.) are ultimately only going to be successful if people trust them enough to purchase their product or service.